meeb/tubesync/README.md

 ```

 > [!IMPORTANT]
-> If the `/downloads` directory is mounted to a volume which points to a remote storage, make sure to suppy the `UID` and `GID` parameters in the driver options, to match the `PUID` and `PGID` specified as environment variables to prevent permission issues.
+> If the `/downloads` directory is mounted to a [Samba volume](https://docs.docker.com/engine/storage/volumes/#create-cifssamba-volumes), make sure to suppy the `UID` and `GID` parameters in the driver options.
+These have to be the same as the `PUID` and `PGID`, which were specified as environment variables.
+This prevents issues when executing file actions (like writing metadata).
 [See this issue for details](https://github.com/meeb/tubesync/issues/616#issuecomment-2593458282)

 ## Optional authentication